kartoza/osgs/sphinx/source/workflows/uploading-qgis-project.md

 ## Accessing the QGIS project on the OGC link

-We can now connect to the QGIS project as a WMS Service.
+We can now access the QGIS project on the OGC link.
 In your QGIS Desktop Browser panel, right click on the `WMS/WMTS` option and create a new connection.

 ![New WMS Connection](../img/upload-qgis-project-3.png)